napari/napari.github.io/applications/cell_tracking.md

 objects = btrack.dataio.import_CSV('napari_example.csv')
 ```

 Next, we set up a `btrack.BayesianTracker` instance using a context manager to ensure the library is properly initialized.
+The `objects` are added to the tracker using the `.append()` method.
+We also set the imaging volume using the `volume` property.
+As this is a 2D dataset, the limits of the volume are set to the XY dimensions of the image dataset, while the Z dimension is set to be very large (±1e5).
+In this case, setting the Z limits of the volume to be very large penalises tracks which initialize or terminate in the centre of the XY plane, unless they can be explained by corresponding cell division or death events.

  The tracker performs the process of linking individual cell observations into tracks and the generating the associated track graph:

 ```python
 with btrack.BayesianTracker() as tracker: